TarmoJussila/hemmo/README.md

 # HEMMO

-**Team Raunio** is excited to introduce to you our game entry for Global Game Jam / Finnish Game Jam 2021. **Hemmo** is a classic platformer puzzle game with a nostalgic atmosphere.
+**Hemmo** is a classic platformer game with a nostalgic atmosphere.
+In this game you are playing as Hemmo the French bulldog.
+Hemmo has found himself at a difficult situation where all his masks have been lost.
+Can you help Hemmo find all the lost masks and make Hemmo feel *funky* again?

 # History